Grade Point Average (GPA)

 - Both UA institutional coursework and transfer work will be used in the calculation.

 Other considerations when calculating major and minor GPAs include the following:

 - Certain majors or minors may require a GPA higher than a 2.0.
-Always consult with your academic adviser for requirements specific to your program of study.
+Students should always consult with their academic advisor for requirements specific to their program of study.

 - Major and minor GPAs are not officially recorded on a student's transcript nor are the calculations stored in the student information system.

 Sample Major/Minor GPA Calculation

 The requirements for the English minor are as follows: